nuxeo/doc.nuxeo.com-content/src/userdoc/web-ui/collections-web-ui.md

 In both cases you can select the collection by:
 - Browsing the collections in the list
 - Starting to type the collection name and select it
-- Typing a new collection name to create it.
+- Typing a new collection name to create it

 The list of collections the document is available from is displayed on its **View** tab.
 ![]({{file name='collections-doc-widget_web-ui.png'}} ?w=300,border=true)